Insane96/InsaneDataPack/README.md

 ![](/gifs/bc.wool.gif)

 ### **Vacuum Hoppers**
-Hoppers can now become Vacuum and pick up all the items in an area.
+Heavily inspired by [TesseractFour](https://bitbucket.org/ChocoParrot/tesseractfour/src/master/) Hoppers can now become Vacuum and pick up all the items in an area.
 To make a Basic Vacuum Hopper put those items in an Hopper and drop a Redstone Block in the Hopper.

 ![](https://i.imgur.com/bpeUCpg.png)